Hair Loss (cont.)

-This is a small or localized hair loss area caused by repetitive or persistent pulling or force on hair roots.
+This is a small or localized hair loss area caused by repetitive or persistent pulling or traction on hair roots.
 Tight braids and ponytails can pull hard enough on hairs to make them fall out.
 If this happens, it's best to choose hairstyles that put less tension on hair.
 The sooner this is done the better to avoid permanent damage.

 What is trichotillomania?

 This refers to the habit of someone voluntarily pulling at their own hairs or twisting them, sometimes without realizing it.
 The scalp and eyelashes are often affected.
 Unlike alopecia areata patches, which are perfectly smooth, hair patches in trichotillomania show broken-off hairs.
-Treatment is often entirely behavioral: You have to notice that you're doing it and then consciously stop.
+Treatment is often entirely behavioral.
+One has to notice the behavior and then consciously stop.
 Severe or resistant cases may require stress counseling with a therapist or psychologist or medical treatment with a psychiatrist.
 Several antidepressant or anxiety medications have been shown to help with this condition.

 What is tinea capitis?

 Tinea is the medical word for fungal infection, and capitis means head.
 Tinea capitis is fungal infection of the scalp that for the most part affects school-age children.
 Tinea capitis is more common in black African or African-American scalps.
 This condition is rare in healthy adults.
 Bald spots usually show broken-off hairs and is accompanied by a dermatitis.
 Oral antifungals can penetrate the hair roots and cure the infection, after which hair grows back.
 Sharing hats or combs and brushes may transmit tinea capitis.

 What is generalized (diffuse) hair loss?